curvenote/notebooks-in-publishing/README.md

 # Contributors

-The AGU _Notebooks Now_ working groups will be participating and leading the creation of these documents.
+The _Notebooks Now!_ working groups will be participating and leading the creation of these documents.
 Current contributors to these documents are:

 Rowan Cockett